zoyaahmed04/zoya_2507555-fleximart-data-architecture/README.md

 **Date:** January 2026

 ## Project Overview
-This project implements an end-to-end data architecture workflow for FlexiMart.
-It involves cleaning raw datasets, designing a relational database using MySQL, and performing business analysis using SQL queries.
+This project implements a complete data architecture solution for FlexiMart, covering data ingestion, cleaning, relational modeling, NoSQL design, and data warehousing.
+It demonstrates how raw transactional data can be transformed into structured databases and analytical systems to support business intelligence and decision-making.

 ## Technologies Used
 - Python (pandas)